habitat-sh/habitat/www/source/docs/create-packages-debugging.html.md

          make
        }

-Now, perform a [build](/docs/create-packages-build) -- we recommend using an interactive studio so you do not need to set up the environment from scratch for every build.
+Now, perform a [build](/docs/create-packages-build) -- we recommend using an interactive Studio so you do not need to set up the environment from scratch for every build.

        $ hab studio enter
        $ build yourapp